techy-snehali-07/snehali-codsoft/README.md

-🧠 RanchoBot – An AI-Powered Chatbot Inspired by 3 Idiots RanchoBot is a personality-rich chatbot inspired by the legendary character Ranchoddas Shamaldas Chanchad (Rancho) from the movie 3 Idiots.
+🧠 Rancho Chatbot – An AI-Powered Chatbot Inspired by 3 Idiots RanchoBot is a personality-rich chatbot inspired by the legendary character Ranchoddas Shamaldas Chanchad (Rancho) from the movie 3 Idiots.
 Built using Python and Tkinter, this chatbot delivers quirky, motivational, and witty responses — now powered by Cohere AI for smarter, more dynamic interactions.

 | Feature                             | Description                                                      |